ismetdagli/HaX-CoNN/README.md

 The output of file will be used as an input file to TensorRT (trtexec) binary file.
 While building engines/plans, TensorRT applies JIT optimizations that optimizes the kernel execution.
 Basically, engines/plans stores the optimized execution of target models + weight/layer topology etc. (anything related to DNN inference)

+Until step 6, we settle our examples on GoogleNet.
+Each DNN has different details and settings that we need to go over.
+To keep the story flowing and simple, we target on GoogleNet.

 ### Step 2: Layer profiling:

 Input File: